oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-os.md

 A `<cap_context>` can further:

 - lead to the incoming relationship with index `<idx>` targeting the current capability
+  - Note that the grouping/ordering of incoming relationships is currently undefined and left to the implementation.
 - end within the current capability via the `<empty>` resolution

 Note that the `<idx>` can either be a non-negative integer, the value "ALL", or missing: